Sitao-zz/GrapePhotoApp-AwsServices/ReadMe.txt

 - save URL to DB

 #GetPost#
-input: imageId
+input: postid, userid
 - get the full image
-- get the image tag
+x- get the image tag
 - get the like counts
+x- get whether he/she has liked the post

 #GetRecentPosts#
 input: user